aakashns/jshtml/README.md

 ### HTML Tags

-HTML elements are represented as arrays where the first element is the tag name as a string:
+HTML elements are represented as arrays where the first element is a string representing the tag name:

 ```javascript
 // Basic elements